GOOD FOOD. GOOD WINE. GOOD COMPANY.

 During his 30-year career in corporate communications in Europe and the United States he gained experience managing a particularly broad spectrum of communications programs, including managing newspaper and magazine production, film and television production, corporate advertising campaigns, and major recognition events in Europe and Asia.

 In 2009, he brought this experience to the Bailliage de Naples.
-Soon after he joined the Naples board as Vice Chancellier Gastronomique but soon assumed the duties of Vice Chargé de Presse and was awarded a Bronze Star.
+Soon after he joined the Naples board as Vice Chancellier Gastronomique.
+He assumed the duties of Vice Chargé de Presse and was awarded a Bronze Star.
 In 2012 he was elevated to regional duties as Vice Chargé de Presse Provincial Southeast and a year later took on national responsibilities, first informally as Chief Correspondent for Gastronome Publications then formally as Vice Chargé de Presse des Etats-Unis.

 As Bailli, Roger immediately set out to enlist the professional expertise available in the ranks of such a large membership.
 He created a Wine Committee mostly comprising members with professional experience in the industry as growers, retailers or sommeliers.
 Similarly, he assembled a Dinner Committee comprising members with experience in the hospitality industry and created an Advisory Board drawing on the experience of senior-ranking veteran members.